stefanreuther/c2ng/README.txt

 Status
 =======

-  This is an incomplete, but mostly usable Planets client.
-The GUI is still rough at times, but usable.
+  This is a mostly complete, mostly usable Planets client.
+The GUI is still rough at times.

   Browsing and loading local and network games ................. done
     Browse your hard disk as well as network.